-Spider plant is a vintage plant in the houseplant world.
-It has been grown and enjoyed for decades—calling Victorian parlors home and bringing life to studio apartments a century later.
-It’s easy to see why spider plant has stood the test of time.
-This ultra-easy-to-grow houseplant tolerates all sorts of light levels and doesn’t mind if you occasionally forget to deliver its preferred weekly water.
+A vintage favorite in the houseplant world, spider plant has been enjoyed in Victorian parlors as much as in studio lofts a century later.
+It’s easy to see why this plant has stood the test of time: They’re super-easy to grow, tolerate all levels of light, and they don’t mind if you miss a weekly watering.
 Spider plant, also called airplane plant, grows well in containers or hanging baskets.
-A great choice for bedrooms or offices, spider plant is remarkably good at filtering out indoor air pollution.

 Multiplying Your Plant

-Healthy, thriving spider plants send up long wiry stems with little plantlets at the end of each stem.
-The plantlets can be removed and placed on top of moist potting soil where they will quickly take root, forming a new spider plant.
-Share this petite, fast-growing plant with a friend and inspire others enjoy houseplants in their home.
-Another option is to tuck the plantlet into the soil around the mother spider plant and create a very full container of spider plants.
+Healthy, thriving spider plants send up long wiry stems with little plantlets at the end.
+The plantlets can be removed and placed on top of moist potting soil where they will quickly take root, forming a new plant.
+Another option is to tuck the plantlet into the soil around the mother spider plant and create a container full of spider plants.

 There are many great varieties of spider plant.
 The unique cultivars sport differing degrees of variegation and leaf shape and texture.
-Here are a few of our favorite cultivars available at specialty garden centers and online.
-'Bonnie' has green leaves that curl and twist.
+For example, 'Bonnie' has green leaves that curl and twist.
 'Hawaiian' has variegated green and white young leaves that fade to all green as the leaves age.
 It has a striking multicolor look.
 'Variegated Bonnie' has curled green leaves striped with creamy white.
 'Zebra Grass' has straight, long green leaves edged in white.